ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/installing-helm/guide.en-au.md

 > [!warning]
 > This guide supposes you're using Helm 3, the latest major version of Helm.
-> The precedent version, Helm 2, is legacy and considered deprecated.
+> The legacy version Helm 2 is considered deprecated.
 > If you want to use Helm 2, please refer to the [official documentation](https://v2.helm.sh/)

 Install, the Helm CLI in your machine, from a package manager: